yuanjungod/tripletloss/Readme.md

 Then use triplelet method to finetune your model makeing your model's output feature to fit the expected Euclidean distance.

 notation: maybe your need a really well cropped face dataset to do this

+If the proposal is helpful for you, please star it. thanks~